 Wander the anime district of Akiabara.
 Here you will find all things anime, as well as electronics, video game arcades, and plenty of the aforementioned maid cafes.

 13. Get romantic (or weird) at a love hotel

 Spend a few hours or a night in a love hotel.
-Tokyo’s Dogenzaka district (nick-named “Love Hotel Hill”) is known for their dense population of love hotels.
+Tokyo’s Dogenzaka district (nicknamed “Love Hotel Hill”) is known for its dense population of love hotels.
 Each room in every hotel has a unique theme and offer fun novelties such as costumes, karaoke, and some even have hot tubs inside.
 While love hotels are traditionally used by young Japanese men and women who want some romantic private time due to the cultural norm of living with parents until marriage, you don’t need to have a lover to enjoy the ever-amusing love hotels –IF you can get passed the seediness of it.
 You can pay by the hour to check it out as a place to rest, or spend the night.

 14. Go shopping and admire the Harajuku kids in Harajuku